 - ME-495: Practice Teaching/Seminar (6 credits post-coursework)

-- 6 credits approved specified electives (see grid for more details)
+- Major electives (6 credits; see grid for more details)

 Use the interactive major grids to help you select courses each semester as well as track your progress toward graduation.